 Part 3 of 3

 When Mike Espinoza met state Senator Sylvia Allen and told her the story about his divorce and his fight for equal custody of his sons, Allen encouraged him to join an organization which could help him and other fathers makes changes to family-law legislation in Arizona.
+You can click here to investigate the full story and learn more about the affair.
 This organization was the Domestic Relations Committee whose purpose is to research family-law issues and propose new legislation for the state of Arizona.
 This committee is composed of anti-domestic-violence organizations, attorneys, judges, parents, faith-based organizations and lawmakers.

 Although there are many supporters for equal custody, there are other professionals who believe that each case should be looked at individually as there are situations when shared custody is not in the best interest of the child.
 Domestic violence groups are closely watching the equal custody issue to ensure that it does not expose children to an abusive parent.